rishFilet/bugbashapp/README.md

 ## FIRST TIME SETUP FOR DEVELOPMENT:
 - Clone the repo
+- If you don't have virtual env install it with:
+  `pip3 install virtualenv`
+- Create the virutal env folder inside the repo directory:
+  `virtualenv venv`
-- Navigate to the repo and activate the environment (you will need to have virtual env installed before doing this step)
+- Activate the environment (you will need to have virtual env installed before doing this step)

 `source venv/bin/activate`